mmoult/SPIRV-Interpreter/README.md

 Use `-h` or `--help` on the `spirv-run` executable to see command line arguments and flags.

 ## Building
-The source can be built with CMake using a compiler which supports C++20 with modules (such as clang++ version ≥ 16 or g++ version ≥ 14).
+The source can be built using a compiler which supports C++20 with modules (such as `clang++` version ≥ 16 or `g++` version ≥ 14).
 The source should be platform independent, but little to no testing has been done on Windows or Mac.

 Here are a couple example commands to run from the repository's root directory: